aoijs/website/src/content/docs/guides/application/auto-complete.md

 });
 ```

+## Creating a Slash Command with Multiple Options

-Create the slash-command, this will create a global application command with the name "example":
+Here's how you can create a global application command named "example" with multiple options:

 ```javascript
 client.command({